Anno 1800: Downloadable content

 The Anno 1800 Season 1 pass for paid-for downloadable content (DLC) includes the three DLC packs Sunken Treasure, Botanica and The Passage.
-While in Botanica cities can be beautified to attract more tourists, The Passage allows the player to sail the Northwest Passage on the way to the Arctic Circle.
+While in Botanica Botanical Gardens can be built to increase city attractiveness, The Passage allows the player to sail the Northwest Passage on the way to the Arctic Circle.
 Sunken Treasure offers a new map with a huge island on which the player can build a gigantic city, and special items to boost their industry to sustain that city.

 In 2020, Season 2 introduced a further three DLC packs.
 Seat of Power lets the player choose which policies will influence the settlements in the vicinity of a palace.
 The Bright Harvest DLC introduces tractors and workforce reduction.
-In Land of Lions the player is challenged with exploring a desert, navigate social class and build an irrigation system to counter water shortage.
+In Land of Lions the player travels to a region inspired by the Horn of Africa, known as Enbesa, navigate social class and build an irrigation system to counter water shortage.

 In 2021, Season 3 introduced three more DLCs.
 Docklands allows the player to turn their city into a global trade hub with a modular warehouse system and use trade contracts to create a monopoly on player's favorite goods.
-Tourist Season introduces the new Tourist resident tier to city’s hotels and keep them entertained with restaurants and bus tours of hotspots.
-The High Life implements the construction of the first skyscrapers helping keep investors happy with shopping malls and the construction of the game’s biggest monument, the Empire Building.
+Tourist Season introduces the new Tourist resident tier to city's hotels and keep them entertained with restaurants and bus tours of hotspots.
+The High Life implements the construction of the first skyscrapers helping keep investors happy with shopping malls and the construction of the game's biggest monument, the Skyline Tower.

 In 2022, Season 4 saw the release of a further three DLCs.
-These DLCs focused more on the New World, introducing haciendas and other game mechanics.
+Seeds of Change focused on bringing Haciendas to the New World, Empire of the Skies brought rigid airships and mail service to the game.
+New World Rising introduced a new tier of population, the Artistas, who require new and changeling production chains, such as fans and scooters.
+These DLCs focused more on the New World, in contrast to Season 3 which was more focused on the Old World.
 In addition, these three DLCs each came with their own custom scenario, each containing new challenges and unique gameplay experiences.

-The three DLCs included in Season 4 are Seeds of Change, Empire of the Skies, and New World Rising.
+In addition to the 4 seasons, Anno 1800 had many minor cosmetic DLC that added new skins for buildings or decorative ornaments.